-Wham Episode: The entire third act.
+- Wham Episode: The entire third act.
 Everything after you beat Raven is pretty much a twist out of nowhere.

-Wham Line: Master/Liquid Snake: "You didn't think you made it this far by yourself did you?"
+Master Miller: You didn't think you made it this far by yourself, did you?

-What the Hell, Hero?: One of Naomi's reasons for injecting Solid Snake with FOXDIE (besides Just Following Orders) essentially amounted to this in regards to what Snake indirectly had her adoptive older brother, Gray Fox, endure after the fight in Zanzibar Land.
+- One of Naomi's reasons for injecting Snake with FOXDIE, besides Just Following Orders, essentially amounted to this in regards to what Snake indirectly had her adoptive older brother, Gray Fox, endure after the fight in Zanzibar Land.

-Where The Hell Is Springfield: Averted: The game explicitly states that the location of Shadow Moses Island is within the FOX Islands, and a map of Alaska also comes up to show the specific location during the briefing.
+- Where the Hell Is Springfield?: Averted: The game explicitly states that the location of Shadow Moses Island is within the FOX Islands, and a map of Alaska also comes up to show the specific location during the briefing.

-Why Am I Ticking?: After escaping from the torture room, Snake will recover his equipment.
+- Why Am I Ticking?: After escaping from the torture room, Snake will recover his inventory.
 Unfortunately for him, he also has an extra gift among his belongings from Ocelot: a ticking time bomb with a 2 minute timer.
 Luckily, if the player doesn't notice it after the first minute, Deepthroat will let them know via Codec.
-It's not the only time this happens, either, as a timer bomb can also be found in the drainage ditch, which Snake only has 10 seconds to dispose of.
+It's not the only time this happens, either, as a timer bomb can also be 'collected' in the drainage ditch, which Snake only has 10 seconds to dispose of.

-"World of Cardboard" Speech: While the entire series is peppered with this, Snake's turning point comes during a discussion when Meryl is compromised:
+- "World of Cardboard" Speech: While the entire series is peppered with this, Snake's turning point comes during a discussion when Meryl is compromised:

 Naomi: ...I'm just surprised you're willing to sacrifice yourself...you've got the genes of a soldier, not a savior...